netstim/leaddbs/Lead_manual/manual_correction_of_electrode_localization/README.md

 - `4`: selects electrode 4 (left electrode)
 - `7`: selects electrode 7 (left electrode)

-When a specific contact is selected, the **arrow** keys will adjust the position within the _saggital_ and _coronal_ planes.
+When a specific contact is selected, the **arrow** keys will adjust the position within the _axial_ and _coronal_ planes.
 Changes can be tracked in the main view and the transversal views.

 #### Saving the Changes